jairaghavan/spotify-stuff/README.md

-# fresh-playlist-generator
+# spotify-stuff
-A small program to generate playlists of songs I haven't heard in a while.
+A repository of small programs using the spotify API.